stateful/docs.runme.dev/README.md

 ### Local Development

+When developing locally we remove the build directory to avoid any confusion and run the docusaurus server.

 ```sh { name=npm-run-start background=true }
 rm -rf build/
 npm run start
 ```

-This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Build

+To build the website locally, or to test/preview the build process that will run in CI.

 ```sh { name=npm-run-build }
 npm run build